andreazorzetto/yh/README.md

 # ylight
-Dummy YAML syntax highlighter make things colourful as only jq could do
+Dummy YAML syntax highlighter to make things colourful as only jq could do.

+Work in progress